 2. La Malagueta: Where to stay in Málaga near the beach

 La Malagueta is the closest beach to the centre of town.
 Whilst it’s safe to say that it’s not the best in Southern Spain, this Blue Flag beach is the perfect place to soak up the sun and enjoy a plate of fried fish at one of its chiringuitos.

 From La Malagueta, it’s a pleasant stroll to Málaga’s Pompidou Centre, and to Muelle Uno and El Palmeral.
 These portside promenades, lined with bitter orange and palm trees, are amongst the best places in town to grab a drink.

 The one-hour catamaran cruises that set off from Muelle Uno are hugely popular.

 Splurge (£££) – Gran Hotel Miramar

 As the swankiest joint in town, the Gran Hotel Miramar has all the amenities you would expect from a 5-star hotel.
-Some of its rooms have sea views.
+It is one of the best hotels in Málaga with a swimming pool and some of its rooms have sea views.

 Mid-range (££) – Hotel MS Maestranza Málaga

 This 4-star hotel is just 100 meters from Malagueta Beach and the Pompidou Centre.
 Its rooftop terrace has a hot tub.